CRUDE OIL AND NATURAL GAS PROPERTIES

 NOTE 3 CRUDE OIL AND NATURAL GAS PROPERTIES

-The value of the Company’s crude oil and natural gas properties consists of all acquisition costs (including cash expenditures and the value of stock consideration), drilling costs and other associated capitalized costs.
-Acquisitions are accounted for as purchases and, accordingly, the results of operations are included in the accompanying statements of operations from the closing date of the acquisition.
+The value of the Company's crude oil and natural gas properties consists of all acreage acquisition costs (including cash expenditures and the value of stock consideration), drilling costs and other associated capitalized costs.
+Acquisitions are accounted for as purchases and, accordingly, the results of operations are included in the accompanying statements of comprehensive income from the closing date of the acquisition.
 Purchase prices are allocated to acquired assets based on their estimated fair value at the time of the acquisition.
-Acquisitions have been funded with internal cash flow, bank borrowings and the issuance of debt and equity securities.
-Development capital expenditures and purchases of properties that were in accounts payable and not yet paid in cash at March 31, 2015 and December 31, 2014 were approximately $155.5 million and $221.3 million, respectively.
+In the past, acquisitions have been funded with internal cash flow, bank borrowings and the issuance of equity securities.
+Purchases of properties and development capital expenditures that were in accounts payable and not yet paid in cash at September 30, 2013 and December 31, 2012 were approximately $136.4 million and $91.8 million, respectively.

-For the three months ended March 31, 2015, the Company acquired approximately 899 net acres, for an average cost of approximately $1,363 per net acre, in its key prospect areas in the form of effective leases.
+For the nine months ended September 30, 2012, the Company acquired or earned through farm-in arrangements approximately 21,153 net mineral acres, for an average cost of approximately $1,913 per net acre, in its key prospect areas in the form of effective leases.

-Unproved properties not being amortized comprise approximately 52,631 net acres and 55,743 net acres of undeveloped leasehold interests at March 31, 2015 and December 31, 2014, respectively.
+Unproved properties not being amortized comprise approximately 64,500 net acres of undeveloped leasehold interests at September 30, 2013 and December 31, 2012.
 The Company believes that the majority of its unproved costs will become subject to depletion within the next five years by proving up reserves relating to the acreage through exploration and development activities, by impairing the acreage that will expire before the Company can explore or develop it further or by determining that further exploration and development activity will not occur.
 The timing by which all other properties will become subject to depletion will be dependent upon the timing of future drilling activities and delineation of its reserves.

 The Company historically has acquired its properties by purchasing individual or small groups of leases directly from mineral owners or from landmen or lease brokers, which leases historically have not been subject to specified drilling projects, and by purchasing lease packages in identified project areas controlled by specific operators.
-The Company generally participates in drilling activities on a heads up basis by electing whether to participate on a well-by-well basis at the time wells are proposed for drilling.
+The Company generally participates in drilling activities on a heads up basis by electing whether to participate in each well on a well-by-well basis at the time wells are proposed for drilling, with the exception of the defined drilling projects with Slawson Exploration Company, Inc. described below.

 The entire disclosure for oil and gas producing industries.